ludwig-ai/ludwig-docs/docs/developer_guide/add_a_dataset.md

 Supported compressed archive and data file types will be inferred automatically from the file extension.

+!!! note

+    If the dataset has a train/validation/test split used as a benchmark in research papers or Kaggle contests, we recommend preserving the original splits so that Ludwig models may be compared against published results.

 For the full set of options, see `ludwig.datasets.dataset_config.DatasetConfig`.
 If the options provided by `DatasetConfig` are sufficient to integrate your dataset, skip ahead to step 3.
 Test your Dataset.